greylabel/mac-dev-playbook/docs/mac-setup.md

 Homebrew is installed by Ansible when the main playbook is run.
 Add Homebrew's `bin` directory to `PATH` environment variable, if needed for temporary use.
 This will be properly persisted when Dotfiles are installed later.

-> @TODO: Consider using [Homebrew Bundle](https://github.com/Homebrew/homebrew-bundle) to manage package list and apps with a Brewfile, and potentially move back to Dotfiles repo.
+> @todo: Consider using [Homebrew Bundle](https://github.com/Homebrew/homebrew-bundle) to manage package list and apps with a Brewfile, and potentially move back to Dotfiles repo.

 #### Dotfiles